Skip to content

 The location is also near the Natchez Trace, a historic trail used by pioneer travelers between Natchez, MS, and Nashville, TN, which is now a roadway and part of the U.S. National Park Service.

 To visit: The church property is fenced but not locked; the building is open for visitors.
 Parking is available on site; there are no restroom facilities.
-Contact Debra McIntosh for more information.
+Contact Winnie Wyatt for more information.

 Location: Within the boundaries of the Mississippi Annual Conference on Pearl River Church Road, Madison County, Mississippi.